SwiftKickMobile/TLIndexPathTools/README.md

 * `TLIndexPathController` provides a common interface for building view controllers that work interchangeably with Core Data `NSFetchRequest`s or plain arrays.
 One controller to rule them all.
 * `TLTableViewController` and `TLCollectionViewController` are base  table and collection view implementations that provide the essential data source and delegate methods to get you up and running quickly with a few bells and whistles, like data-driven table cell height calculation, thrown in for good measure.
-* `TLTableViewDelegateImpl` and `TLCollectionViewDelegateImpl` are base implementations of the delegate and data source methods.
-These classes exist to support the design pattern where an object other than the view controller implements these methods, perhaps providing more modularity and reusability.
-You can extend these classes and have the view controller wire them into your views.
 * `TLIndexPathItem` is a wrapper class for your data items, useful for things like heterogenous data or multiple cell prototypes.
 Take a look at the [Settings sample project][1], for example.
-* The `utils` folder contains a number of extensions for things like [collapsable sections][2] and [expandable tree views][3].
+* The `Extensions` folder contains a number of extensions for things like [collapsable sections][2] and [expandable tree views][3].
 This is a good resource to see how `TLIndexPathDataModel` can be easily extended for special data structures.
 * And last, but not least, the `Examples` folder contains numerous sample projects demonstrating various use cases and features of the framework.
 [Shuffle][4] is a good starting point and be sure to try [Core Data][5].

 ###TLIndexPathController